 Fee Disclosure: All fees paid to AGCI are paid in advance of service.
 AGCI fees are non-refundable and may not be waived.
 If services are terminated and a refund is due, all refunds will be processed within 60 days of withdrawal and/or closure of the adoption file upon receiving the Adoption Termination Contract.

 Welcome home!
-AGCI and Colombia require post-adoption visits and reports at 3, 6, 12 18, and 24-month anniversaries of your child’s adoption.
-Parents are also required to complete their state’s re-adoption process.
-AGCI is here for support throughout your child’s life—connect with us at anytime for ongoing support services!
+AGCI and Colombia require post-adoption reports prepared by a licensed social worker to be submitted on the 3, 6, 12, 18, and 24-month anniversaries of your child’s arrival into the U.S. AGCI is here for support throughout your child’s life—connect with us at any time for ongoing support services!

 COLOMBIA IN-COUNTRY TEAM